malcolm-kee/malcolm-kee/apps/v2/src/pages/blog/my-first-tech-talk.md

 ---
 title: 'My First Tech Talk: Render Props & Higher Order Components'
-date: '2018-08-20'
-tags: ['meetup', 'talk', 'react', 'design pattern']
+pubDate: 20 Aug 2018
-summary: 'A note on my first technical talk on React.
+description: 'A note on my first technical talk on React.
 I find the act of preparing and delivering the talk satisfying.'
-published: true
+layout: ~/layouts/BlogPost.astro
 ---

 Last Thursday (16-Aug), I had given a tech talk on React patterns in a local meetup hosted by Suria Labs.